Each week GoArchitect interviews one person with one question: What 3 books have impacted your life in architecture and why?

 Have any of these books influenced your life or career in architecture?
 Leave a comment below and tell us how.

 Want to help support more great interviews?
-Check out our Architecture Notebooks or join the GoArchitect referral program
+Shop our collections

 Receive architecture interviews in your inbox weekly